CHANDU0506/Jenkins_Chandra_lab/Readme.md

-This is read me file. run it fast.
+This is read me file. run it fast update